rastersoft/tabletwm/README.md

 By pressing Ctrl+MENU, both the options bar and a virtual keyboard will be expanded.
 A new icon will be available in the options bar, that allows to move the keyboard to the top or bottom middle.
 This is useful when using the GSL1680 user-space driver, because it generates this keypress when touching with three fingers.

+By default, TabletWM uses the currently active keyboard layout.
+But is possible to edit the file /etc/tabletwm/tabletwm.cfg and set a desired keyboard layout (example: es).
+This layout will be loaded by TabletWM at startup with setxkbmap.

+Also is possible to change the layout for the on-screen keyboard.
+Currently only the US layout is available, but copying the /etc/tabletwm/us.keymap to a new file, and modifying it, allows to change the possition of the codes (of course, you must modify /etc/tabletwm/tabletwm.cfg to specify the language for the on-screen keyboard).

+The format for the /etc/tabletwm/tabletwm.cfg file is this:

+    keyboard_lang:us
+    onscreen_keyboard_lang:us
+    launcher_command:/usr/bin/xterm

+The first entry specifies that the keyboard layout must be US.

+The second entry specifies that the on-screen keyboard layout must be US (so the layout will be taken from the file /etc/tabletwm/us.keymap).

+The third entry still doesn't work, but will contain the command to launch when the user touches the green button.

+The lines must not contain blank spaces.

 ## License